Everything there is to know about propolis

 At a basic level, propolis contains plant resins, vegetable balsams, wax, essential oils, pollen, and bee saliva; however, a more complex examination reveals a variety of different active compounds, some of which have antimicrobial and antiseptic properties.

 In a publication of the Journal of Membrane Science, a paper entitled Extraction of biologically active compounds from propolis and concentration of extract by nanofiltration states that more than 300 compounds have been found in raw propolis.
-Flavones, flavonols, flavanones, (which are responsible for the red, orange and yellow colours in fruit and autumn leaves), as well as phenolic acids and dihydroflavonols, are but a few.
+The main components of propolis are plant-derived substances called phenolics and many other active compounds.
+Phenolics include flavonoids, which have several subgroups.
+These include are Flavones, flavonols, flavanones, (which are responsible for the red, orange and yellow colours in fruit and autumn leaves).

 There are about 20 million unique possible chemical combinations for propolis.